 3. Start With Small Steps:

 Needless to say, our time and resources are limited.
 This means that while we pay attention to something, we get distracted from something else.
-If you are only making first steps on your way to mastering a new hobby, make them small.
+If you are only making the first steps on your way to mastering a new hobby, make them small.
 Remember that you don’t have to sacrifice all your free time and resources to your new activity.
 After all, a hobby is for relaxation, right?
 So if it’s drawing, start with something very simple.
-If it’s blogging, try to improving writing skills.
+Do small drawings in your sketchbook and if you feel confident enough, you can start producing bigger pieces.
+You may even reach the point where you enjoy drawing so much that you may decide to join an online art class.
+Just take it slowly, just so you can find out whether this hobby is for you.
+If it’s blogging, try to improve writing skills.
 And keep it in mind that there’s no need to spend all your evenings working on your hobby.
 For starters, only 30 minutes a day should be more than enough.